CampusAI/CampusAI.github.io/_rl/lecture_12/lecture12.md

 {% include figure.html url="/_rl/lecture_12/gen_dyna_idea.png" description="Generalyzed Dyna approach.
 Black arrows are the real-world traversed trajectories.
 Tan points the samples from which to generate synthetic trajectories.
 Red arrows the simulated trajectories using our learned transition model."%}

 **Pros**:
-- We augment the training states by generating new samples (this reduces variance).
+- <span style="color:green">We augment the training states by generating new samples (this reduces variance).</span>
-- Env. model doesn't need to be super good since we only use it to simulate few steps close to real states.
+- <span style="color:green">Env. model doesn't need to be super good since we only use it to simulate few steps close to real states.</span>

 **Cons**:
-- Initial env. model might be very bad and mess up the policy approximator.
+- <span style="color:red">Initial env. model might be very bad and mess up the policy approximator.</span>
-- Learning a decent model of the environment in some cases might be harder than learning the Q function.
+- <span style="color:red">Learning a decent model of the environment in some cases might be harder than learning the Q function.</span>

 ## Local policies